BellowingButcher/pseudoCode/pseudocode.md

 # Driving a Remote control car

-## Functionality
+## About RC cars
 To drive a remote control car you need a few things.
-A car to drive, a remote control to control the car, and batteries to power both the car and controller.
+A car to drive, a remote control to control the car, and batteries to power both the car and controller, and a user to decide where and when to move.

 The user needs to be able to turn the car and controller on, then with the push of some buttons, move the car forward or backwards, and be able to turn left or right at the same time.